Nesador95/Computational-Physics-Solutions/Chapter 5 Integrals and derivatives/README.md

-##### Integration_Methods
+##### IntegrationMethods
 I created this file to house the integration methods I code from the mathematical definitions found in the book.
 It uses the external package "Equations" by glenfletcher, that can be found [here](https://pypi.org/project/Equation/#description), to support the use of equations to be evaluated.

 NOTE: The original versions for these integration methods only work in their respective files while the versions written in this file can be imported and used externally.

 Update: The objects housed in this file are:
 - `TrapesiumRuleIntegration`: Its maximum accuracy before rounding error is dominant is 10^8 slices.
+If the function is well behaved, the best estimates will be given by `romberg_function_integration`.
-- `SimpsonsRuleIntegration`: Its maximum accuracy before rounding error is dominant is 10,000 slices.
+- `SimpsonsRuleIntegration`: Its maximum accuracy before rounding error is dominant is 10,000 slices and requires an even number of slices.
 It also includes the global method `equation` which is used to house the functions before being pased to the integrating objects.